QM/EFP calculations using BioEFP and FlexEFP

 Note

-The QM region will include the entire BChl, but the EFP region is defined by a distance to the chlorin ring only.
+The QM region will include the entire BChl, but the EFP region is defined by distance to the chlorin ring only.

 QM region